How to Introduce Yourself in Korean: The 15-minute Guide

 Run Grammar Drills on How to Study Korean

-If you prefer your flashcards to be on paper, that’s great too: simply make some the old-fashioned way, on notecards.
-Writing these phrases down will help you practice spelling and may aid in memorization as well.
+If you prefer your flashcards the old-fashioned way, that’s great too: simply make some using paper or notecards.
+Writing these phrases down will help you practice spelling and aid in memorization as well.

 Chat with a Robot on MondlyAR